On space-time quasiconcave solutions of the heat equation: Abstract

 \chapter{Abstract}

 In this paper we first obtain a constant rank theorem for the second fundamental form of the space-time level sets of a space-time quasiconcave solution of the heat equation.
-Then we combine this constant rank theorem with a deformation process to get the spatial and space-time quasiconcavity of the solution of the heat equation in a convex ring, when the initial data is spatially quasiconcave and subharmonic.
+Utilizing this constant rank theorem, we can obtain some strictly convexity results of the spatial and space-time level sets of the space-time quasiconcave solution of the heat equation in a convex ring.
 To explain our ideas and for completeness, we also review the constant rank theorem technique for the space-time Hessian of space-time convex solution of heat equation and for the second fundamental form of the convex level sets for harmonic function.

 \keywords{Heat equation, quasiconcavity, space-time level set, constant rank theorem, space-time quasiconcave solution}